 In the Twin Cities Metro Area, the team works in conjunction with Metro Transit police officers and does no transit enforcement on its own.
 In addition to regular work with our officers, the members of this team will often be seen at special events in the Twin Cities Metro Area, including Minnesota Vikings games as an example.

-The collaboration with other agencies provides an understanding of Metro Transit officers’ work and an opportunity to strengthen partnerships so that Metro Transit officers can work with those agencies more seamlessly in the event of an actual emergency or during times of heightened security like the upcoming Super Bowl.
+The collaboration with other agencies provides an understanding of Metro Transit officers’ work and an opportunity to strengthen partnerships so that Metro Transit officers can work with those agencies more seamlessly in the event of an actual emergency or during times of heightened security.

 The occasional additional sets of eyes and ears on Metro Transit vehicles also helps to increase security on the trains and buses, working to ensure that thousands of riders and the members of the communities Metro Transit serves safely arrive to work, school and any number of destinations on a daily basis.